For the Pierce County Washington, Beacon manages these core services:

 The Pierce County Washington Children’s Long-Term Inpatient Program Committee (PCWA CLIP) is composed of various agency representatives and community members that meet on a monthly basis to help guide youth and families in navigating the most intensive, publicly funded inpatient psychiatric treatment available to them.
 CLIP services are designed for youth between the ages of 5 to 18 years old.
 Applying for CLIP enrollment is done region by region by a locally organized CLIP committee.

-- Pierce County Washington Regional CLIP committee facilitator, please contact email@example.com.
+- Pierce County Washington Regional CLIP committee facilitators, please contact Barbie Degenhart at Barbie.email@example.com or Kris Schadegg at Kris.firstname.lastname@example.org

 BEHAVIORAL HEALTH OMBUDS